baobeta/social/apps/frontend-react/README.md

 # Frontend React

-React frontend application for the social media platform, built with React Query for optimized data fetching and caching.
+React frontend application for the social platform, built with React Query for optimized data fetching and caching.

 ## Features